HlustikP/Imagy/README.md

         });
 ```
 These functions take an Object with two properties as an argument.
 The first `image` is the path to the file to be converted
 and the second `outName` is the target.
-The function tries to infer the image type from the **file extension**,
+The function tries to infer the input's image type from the **file extension**,
 or if none is found or the one used is unknown, tries to parse the **file header** to get information on the image type.
 The `convert` function returns a promise that, if resolved, returns
 and Object with `finished`, `error` and `img`(path to target) keys.